Long-term investing in a nutshell

 Did you know that tree cover in the Scottish Highlands was once so dense that it is said a red squirrel could travel from east coast to west, without once touching ground?
 Today, sadly, times are tougher for this native species.
 They have to grapple with and respond to new threats, such as the loss of their arboreal habitat and disease spread by their grey cousins.

 An environment of insecurity – in which we evaluate new threats and respond – is something humans share with this well-loved animal.
-After ten years of growth, the fear of an economic slowdown has created a febrile milieu for global stocks, which are exhibiting increased volatility.
+After over ten years of growth, the fear of an economic slowdown has created a febrile milieu for global stocks, which are exhibiting increased volatility.

 It’s easy to understand why investors respond by retreating to the safety of the crowd.
 Herding, or crowd behaviour, gives the illusion of safety.
 But it can also lead to unprofitable investment decisions: buying in to a stock at the worst possible time.
 This is when investors often make emotional investment decisions, driven by greed or fear.